Unsolved Cases

 Unsolved Cases (ケイゾク, Keizoku) is a Japanese mystery thriller created first as a TV drama and later as a film.
 It is about Detective Jun Shibata, who handles unsolved cases with her hardened partner Tōru Mayama.

-The television series was broadcast in 11 episodes between 8 January and 19 March 1999.
+The television series was broadcast in 11 episodes between 8 January and 19 March 1999 on TBS Television and JNN affiliate stations.
 A two-hour "special drama" was then broadcast on 24 December 1999.
 The series has been called "epoch-making" in the police procedural genre on Japanese television.